secgroup/gran/README.md

 	  -d, --debug           enable debugging mode
 	  -v, --version         show program's version number and exit

-Targets file consist of sensitive path, one entry per line.
+Targets file consists of sensitive path, one entry per line.
 In case of no targets specified, gran computes all the states and transitions and quits.

-Each line of entrypoints file has the following syntax:
+Each line of the entry-points file has the following syntax:

 	<stateA> [<stateB> <target>]

-with `stateA` and `stateB` triples in the form of `<role_name>:<type>:<subject>` and `target` a sensitive path that should not be leaked from stateA to stateB by an indirect flow.
+where `stateA` and `stateB` are triples of the form `<role_name>:<type>:<subject>` and `target` is a sensitive path that should not be leaked from stateA to stateB by an indirect flow.

-If no entrypoints file is provided, gran assumes all the roles in the policy file paired with the default subject '/' as entry points.
+If no entry-points file is provided, gran assumes all the roles in the policy file paired with the default subject '/' as entry points.

-Examples of targets and entrypoints files can be found under `misc/`.
+Examples of targets and entry-points files can be found under `misc/`.

 ### Limitations

-At the moment, the following RBAC features are supported:
+At the moment, the following Grsecurity RBAC features are supported:

 * role modes: `u`, `g`, `s`, `A`
 * role attributes: `role_transitions`